rnyak/T4R/Appendices/Appendix_C-Hyperparameters.md

 ## Hypertuning Search Space
 ### Table 1.
-Algorithms using the Transformers4Rec Meta-Architecture: Transformers and GRU baseline
+Algorithms using the Transformers4Rec Meta-Architecture - Transformers and GRU baseline - using only the item id feature
 <!DOCTYPE html>
 <html>
 <body>